 Community Visioning in Edgemere

-an inclusive and equitable community visioning process for parcels of land recently purchased as part of the City of New York’s effort to protect the coastal community of Edgemere from flooding.
+An inclusive and equitable community visioning process for parcels of land recently purchased as part of New York City’s effort to protect the coastal community of Edgemere from flooding

 introductory photo

-By building on RISE’s 18 years of community organizing and relationships, we aimed to engage a wide range of stakeholders and residents and center on historically marginalized voices, especially youth, Black and Brown residents, residents of public housing, and immigrant community members.
+By building on RISE’s eighteen years of community organizing and relationships, we aimed to engage a wide range of stakeholders and residents and center on historically marginalized voices, especially youth, Black and brown residents, residents of public housing, and immigrant community members.

-RISE partnered with the Collective for Community, Culture & Environment (CCCE) to take a closer look at the potential for 55 vacant city owned lots between Beach 47th St. and Beach 43rd St. that extend from the Jamaica Bay Shoreline to Beach Channel Drive.
-These lots could be acquired by the CLT from the city; and are intended to be programmed as open space and can be activated through a wide variety of community resources, recreational spaces, and gathering places.
+RISE partnered with Collective for Community, Culture and Environment to take a closer look at the potential for fifty-five vacant city-owned lots between Beach 43rd Street and Beach 47th Street, which extend from the Jamaica Bay Shoreline to Beach Channel Drive.
+These lots could be acquired by the CLT from the city and are intended to be programmed as open space and can be activated through a wide variety of community resources, recreational spaces, and gathering places.

-Our Community Visioning Process engaged Edgemere residents and stakeholders in three Community Forums to create a Community Agreement for the use of these vacant lots.
-Though the forums are over, we have the final report and action plan at the bottom of the page as well as a Resource & Funding Opportunities document for stakeholder to continue this work.
+Our Community Visioning Process engaged Edgemere residents and stakeholders in three community forums to create a community agreement for the use of these vacant lots.
+Though the forums are over, we have the final report and action plan below, as well as a document on resource and funding opportunities for stakeholders to continue this work.